borysr/csharpextensions/README.md

 This extension traverses up the folder tree to find the project.json or *.csproj and uses that as the parent folder to determine namespaces.

+Additional file templates are available from the "New C#" menu, including Razor Page and Blazor Page creation.

 -----------------------------------------------------------------------------------------------------------

+## Testing

+The `yarn test` script runs a pretest cleanup that removes temporary `.csproj` fixtures from `out/test/suite` to keep `CsprojReader` tests deterministic.

 ## Licence